noura2tarek/Counter_App/README.md

 view folder: contains counter_view, counter_screen and widgets folder.
 widgets folder: contains my floating action button.

-I build the body using bloc consumer which listens to the counter value if reaches 10 or -10 and then a message is shown and rebuild the text widget in body according to the state using builder parameter.
+I build the body of the counter view using bloc consumer which listens to the counter value if reaches 10 or -10 and then a message is shown and rebuild the text widget in body according to the state using builder parameter.
 **